-The Magic Infraction Procedure Guide provides judges the appropriate penalties and procedures to handle offenses that occur during the course of a Competitive or Professional tournament, as well as the underlying philosophy that guides their implementation.
+The MagicTM Infraction Procedure Guide provides judges the appropriate penalties and procedures to handle offenses that occur during the course of a tournament held at Competitive or Professional Rules Enforcement Level (REL), as well as the underlying philosophy that guides their implementation.
 It exists to protect players from potential misconduct and to protect the integrity of the tournament itself.
 Rules violations usually require a penalty or they are unenforceable.
-Tournaments run at Regular Rules Enforcement Level should use the Judging at Regular REL document, though they may consult this document for insight into the philosophies behind a particular penalty.
+Tournaments run at Regular REL should use the Judging at Regular REL document, though judges may consult this document for insight into the philosophies behind a particular penalty.